-CHAPTER 840.06 PROMOTIONS AND SALARIES
+840.06 PROMOTIONS AND SALARIES

+1. Promotions

-1. Promotions: The College is committed to ensuring that no employees, including affected groups, are discriminated against in promotions.
-The criteria governing the promotion of academic employees and the evaluation and promotion of professional employees are set out in the board of trustees policies and in collective bargaining agreements with the unions.
-The SUNY Discrimination Complaint Procedure (formerly the Internal Grievance Procedure) may be used for review of allegations of discrimination in the matter of promotions.
-Promotions of Civil Service employees are conducted in accordance with the Civil Service Law.
+SUNY Cortland is committed to ensuring that good-faith efforts are made to remove barriers to promotion and expand employment opportunities and that job qualifications form the basis for promotional decisions.
+The criteria governing the promotion of academic employees and the evaluation and promotion of professional employees are set out in the Policies of the Board of Trustees and in respective collective bargaining agreements.
+The SUNY Cortland Discrimination Complaint Procedure may be used for review of allegations of discrimination in the matter of promotions.
+Promotions of Civil Service employees are conducted in accordance with the Civil Service Law and respective collective bargaining agreements.

+2. Salaries

-2. Salaries: The State University of New York salary administration policy requires that salary differences among employees are not to be related in any way to race, sex, national origin, or any other factor irrelevant to fair compensation for work performed.
-Complaints of discrimination in salary may be addressed through the SUNY Discrimination Complaint Procedure.
+The State University of New York salary administration policy requires that salary differences among employees are not to be related in any way to race, sex, national origin, or any other factor irrelevant to fair compensation for work performed.
+Complaints of discrimination in salary may be addressed through the SUNY Cortland Discrimination Complaint Procedure.

-CHAPTER 840.07 COMPLAINTS
+840.07 COMPLAINTS

 Faculty members who have complaints related to Equal Employment and Affirmative Action are advised to seek resolution with their department chair or dean.
 Questions not resolved with chairs or deans may be referred to the provost.
-Professional staff other than faculty take their complaints to their department supervisors and, when concerns are not resolved, they may be referred to the vice president for the area.
-Similarly, Civil Service employees of the College are requested to discuss matters of concern with their department heads and with the director of human resources.
+Professional staff other than faculty take their complaints to their department supervisors and, when concerns are not resolved, they may be referred to the vice president for the division.
+Similarly, Civil Service employees of the university are requested to discuss matters of concern with their department heads and with the director of human resources.
 Formal allegations related to Affirmative Action and Equal Employment should be taken to the affirmative action officer (see SUNY Cortland Discrimination Complaint Procedure, Chapter 850).